wwu-webtech/Tactile_Patterns/README.md

 ## What is this?:
 A barebones version of the python backend for testing on azure using a python webapp.
-Contains an existing folder of images that can be used by running `python -c "from __init__ import process_img;process_img('test_photos/{image.jpg}')"`.
+Contains an existing folder of images that can be used by entering the virtual enviornment, then running `python3 -c "from __init__ import process_img;process_img('test_photos/{image.jpg}')"`.
 This will result in the processed images being in the /tmp directory.

 ## Installation: